Pinched Peripheral Nerves

-We can typically release a pinched peripheral nerve coming from the neck into the back, arms, or hands, or from the low back into the pelvis, buttocks, or legs, in 2 or 3 treatments.
+We can typically release Pinched Peripheral Nerves (Pinched Nerves) coming from the neck into the back, arms, or hands, or from the low back into the pelvis, buttocks, or legs, in 2 or 3 treatments.

 The most powerful acoustic shockwave therapy technology in the world from EMS Medical (Germany) is used to break apart the twisted/tangled muscle or tendon fibres responsible for squeezing the nerve.
 Acoustic shockwave therapy (lithotripsy) is the identical technology used to break apart kidney stones.